bahmutov/cypress-react-unit-test/README.md

 fireEvent.click(getByRole('button'))
 expect(mock).not.toBeCalled()
 ```

+Cypress test on the other hand [fails correctly](cypress/component/basic/fails-correctly).

 We think that using `cypress-X-unit-test` runs tests as _fast as your application code is_, and often you need to think how to _slow down_ the Cypress Test Runner so it does not run away from the component's code, just see our blog posts dealing with [test flake](https://cypress.io/blog/tag/flake/).